 What is cohort analysis in Web3 and why is it essential?

-Cohort analysis groups users by shared on-chain events (e.g., airdrops, first transaction) to measure retention and engagement over time, revealing which acquisition and onboarding tactics produce long-term value rather than short-term vanity metrics.
+Cohort analysis groups users by shared on-chain events (airdrops, first transactions, governance participation) to measure retention and engagement over time, revealing which acquisition and onboarding strategies produce sustainable long-term value rather than inflated vanity metrics.

 Which key performance indicators should Web3 projects track for growth?

-Track wallet-based KPIs: daily active wallets, cohort retention, on-chain-attributed CAC, token-economics-aware LTV, visitor-to-wallet conversion, and TVL to measure adoption and trust.
+Focus on wallet-based KPIs: daily active wallets, cohort retention rates, on-chain-attributed CAC, token-economics-aware LTV, visitor-to-wallet conversion rates, and TVL to accurately measure adoption and community trust.

 How can on-chain and off-chain data be combined for effective user insights?

-Unified analytics link off-chain discovery (site visits, social) to on-chain actions (transactions, holdings) via wallet identifiers, enabling accurate multi-touch attribution and full journey optimization.
+Unified analytics platforms link off-chain discovery patterns (website visits, social engagement) to on-chain actions (transactions, holdings) via wallet identifiers, enabling accurate multi-touch attribution and complete journey optimization.

 What are common mistakes to avoid in Web3 growth analytics?

-Avoid vanity metrics, neglecting Sybil filtering, applying Web2 models unchanged, ignoring cross-chain behavior, and not updating KPIs as the product evolves.
+Avoid focusing on vanity metrics, neglecting Sybil attack filtering, applying Web2 models without modification, ignoring cross-chain user behavior, and failing to update KPIs as products evolve and mature.

 How do token gating and wallet intelligence enhance user segmentation?

-Token gating restricts content by token/NFT ownership and wallet intelligence segments users by verifiable on-chain behavior and holdings, enabling precise personalization and targeted campaigns.
+Token gating creates access controls based on token ownership while wallet intelligence segments users by verifiable on-chain behavior and asset holdings, enabling precise personalization and highly targeted campaign strategies.